What is it about Scream that etches it into the annals of horror history?

 The opening sequence of the film reveals that he is not simply a deranged killer, but rather a calculated and analytical individual who carefully selects his targets.

-If she succeeds, her boyfriend will be spared; if not, he will be killed.
 Despite correctly answering the first question about the killer in Halloween, Casey falters on the second question, mistakenly identifying Jason Voorhees as the killer in the original Friday the 13th film instead of his mother.

 As a result, her boyfriend is brutally murdered, and Casey herself is gruesomely killed and left hanging from a tree for her parents to discover.